 I am particularly fond of this picture of a Nepalese mother and her children.

-In that essential human gathering called the family, one finds the brightness of spirit, the warmth of heart to survive and to strive together.
+In that essential human gathering called the family, one finds the brightness of spirit, the warmth of heart to survive together, to strive together.

 The girl was smiling as if to say, "I can't help it if I'm happy.
 I can carry as much straw as my mother can!"

-"Mom, soon my brother will grow big, too, and it will be much easier on you!"
+"Mom, soon my brother will get too big, too, and it will be much easier on you!"
 I could imagine their conversations.

 The newly cut straw had a fresh scent.
-It was the smell of sunshine, a fragrance that comes from breathing in abundant light.
+It was the smell of sunshine, fragrance that comes from breathing in abundant light.
 The children of Nepal are hardworking.
-By the time they turn five, they are looking after the younger children and starting to do chores they can manage.
+By the time they turn 5, they are looking after the younger children and starting to do chores they can manage.

-The children grow up watching their parents at work; as they lend a hand, they are taught about the principles of nature and society and learn the skills they need to survive.
-Later, when they are older, if they ever feel like giving up, they need only to recall the sweat gleaming on their mother's brow, and they surely will be inspired to stand up again.
+The children grow up watching their parents at work; as they lend a hand, they are taught about the principles of nature and society and learn the skills they need to live.
+Later, when they get older, if they ever feel like giving up, they need only recall the sweat gleaming on their mother's brow, and they surely will be inspired to stand up again.

-If, when they are bigger, they lose their way along the path of life, they need only to recall the load their mother carried, and they can begin walking ahead once more with confidence.
+If, when they get bigger, they lose their way long the path of life, they need only recall the load their mother carried, and they can start walking ahead once more with confidence.
 "When I think of her bearing that burden, I know I can endure any hardship!"

 As long as they remember their mothers, people will not go astray.
 If they forget their mothers, however, the road of life becomes perilous.

-My mentor, in the spring of his 20th year, made up his mind to leave his boyhood home of Hokkaido.
+My mentor, in the spring of his twentieth year, made up his mind to leave his boyhood home of Hokkaido.
 With snow still covering the ground, he set out for Tokyo.

 At that time, his mother gave him an unlined topcoat called an atsushi.
 This gift carried her wish for her son, "As long as you have this, then no matter what suffering you may have, if you wear this and work hard, you can accomplish anything!"